7urtles/Auto-Django/README.md

 Quickly setting up a Django project
 -----------------------------------

-1. Clone the repo
+1. Clone the repo or download and unzip.
-2. run
+2. Open a terminal within the Auto-Django folder, or cd into it.
+3. Run the setup script with by inputting ./bash-django then hit enter.
+4. Follow the setup instructions.